Skip to main content

 5. Click Preview Draft to review your draft and test the expand/collapse feature.

-Note: Content that is collapsed using this feature is "visible" to search engines.
-However, as with any page, to help potential visitors find the page via search, it's best to ensure your most valuable keywords are included in page elements prioritized by search engines: the page title and headings.
+Tip: Content that is collapsed using this feature is "visible" to search engines.
+However, as with any page, to help potential visitors find it via search, it's best to ensure your most valuable keywords are included in the page elements prioritized by search engines: the page title and headings.
 Content located higher up on a page is also prioritized.

 Get Help

 If you need additional assistance, please contact your Cascade Manager.
-For editors outside the college, schools and units listed below, contact University Web & Design.
+For editors outside the schools and units listed below, support is provided by University Web & Design.
 When requesting support, please include links to any relevant pages and/or screenshots of your issue.

 Cascade Support